 Fraud Prevention: Suppliers' Data

 National Galleries of Scotland (NGS) is required by law to protect the public funds it administers.
-In support of this, NGS is taking part in an anti-fraud initiative which will involve the sharing of specific data sets with Audit Scotland and the Audit Commission.
+In support of this, NGS takes part in the on-going anti-fraud initiative which involves the sharing of specific data sets with Audit Scotland and the Audit Commission.
 This data will be matched with data provided by other public bodies to assist in the prevention and detection of fraud.

 The initiative covers employees’ and suppliers’ information and will include personal data.
 Computerised data matching allows potentially fraudulent claims and payments to be identified.
 Where a match is found it may indicate that there is an inconsistency which requires further investigation.
 No assumption can be made as to whether there is fraud, error or other explanation until an investigation is carried out.

 Audit Scotland, the body which appoints the auditor for NGS’ accounts, has now requested NGS’ participation in the data matching exercise.
 Further details of the data sets required and the data matching exercises are given in the Audit Commission’s guidance, which can be found at National Fraud Initiative (NFI) - Audit Commission and Audit Scotland’s guidance, which can be found at The National Fraud Initiative